ZerBea/hcxdumptool/README.md

 Brief description
 --------------

-Stand-alone binaries - designed to run on Arch Linux, but other Linux distributions should work, too.
+Stand-alone binaries - designed to run on Arch Linux and Raspbian Lite, but other Linux distributions should work, too.

 Read this wiki: https://hashcat.net/wiki/doku.php?id=cracking_wpawpa2